Categorical structure in coherent theory of arithmetic: Definable functions in the initial pr-coherent category

+As mentioned in the introduction, our strategy is to define a category $\PriM$ of primitive recursive functions between recursively enumerable sets, and show it is a pr-coherent category.
+Recall that a subset $S$ of $\N^k$ is recursively enumerable if there exists a computable function whose range is $S$.\footnote{We view the nowhere defined function to be computable.
+This gives us the empty set $\emptyset$ as a recursively enumerable set.} The reason we are particularly interested in these class of sets is due to the following fundamental result; cf.~\citet[Prelimaries]{pudlak2017}:

+\begin{proposition} A subset $S$ of $\N^k$ is recursively enumerable iff it can be defined by a $\Sigma_1$-formula, i.e. a formula in $\T$. \end{proposition}

+Thus in particular, the functor $\mc C[\T] \to \Set$ induced by the standard natural numbers $\N$ in $\Set$ will map any object in $\mc C[\T]$ to a recursively enumerable set.

+To define a notion of primitive recursive functions between recursively enumerable sets, the following fact is crucial: Using Kleene's $T$-predicate, we can show that every recursively enumerable set, if non-empty, has a primitive recursive enumeration.
+More precisely, if $S \subseteq \N^k$ is recursively enumerable, then there exists a family $\set{s_i}_{1 \le i\le k}$ of primitive recursive functions, such that $S$ is the range of the function

+This function will be called a \emph{primitive recursive enumeration} of $S$, and this fact appears e.g. in~\citet{rosser1936extensions}.
+Starting from this, we may define the category $\PriM$ as follows:

-Our strategy is to define a category $\PriM$ of primitive recursive functions and recursively enumerable sets, and show it is a pr-coherent category: \begin{definition}[Category of Primitive Recursive Functions] The category $\PriM$ is defined as follows: \begin{itemize} \item Objects are either $\emptyset$, or pairs $(S,s)$, where $S$ is recursively enumerable, and $s : \N \to S$ is a chosen \emph{primitive recursive} enumeration of $S$.\footnote{Using Kleene's $T$-predicate, we can show that every recursively enumerable set has a primitive recursive enumeration.
-This appears e.g. in~\cite{rosser1936extensions}.
-Notice that it is crucial such enumeration $s$ might \emph{not} be injective, i.e. we may have multiple index for the same element in $S$.} We will write $s(n)$ also as $s_n$, to indicate we treat $n$ as an index for the element $s_n$. \item Morphisms out of $\emptyset$ are unique, and no object maps into $\emptyset$ except for itself.
-A morphism from $(S,s)$ to $(T,t)$ is a function $f : S \to T$, such that there exists some \emph{primitive recursive} function $\qsi f$ making the following diagramme commutes,
+\begin{definition}[Category of primitive recursive functions between recursively enumerable sets] The category $\PriM$ is defined as follows: \begin{itemize} \item Objects are either $\emptyset$, or pairs $(S,s)$, where $S$ is a non-empty recursively enumerable set, and $s : \N \to S$ is a chosen primitive recursive enumeration of $S$.
+We will write $s(n)$ also as $s_n$, to indicate we treat $n$ as an index for the element $s_n \in S$. \item Morphisms out of $\emptyset$ are unique, and no object maps into $\emptyset$ except for itself.
+A morphism from $(S,s)$ to $(T,t)$ is a function $f : S \to T$, such that there exists some \emph{primitive recursive} function $\qsi f$ making the following diagram commute,

 In other words, morphisms in $\PriM$ are functions that are \emph{tracked} by some primitive recursive function on the level of codes.
 Composition of morphism $f,g$ will be the usual composition of functions $f \circ g$.
 This is well-defined because $f \circ g$ is evidently tracked by $\qsi f \circ \qsi g$. \end{itemize} \end{definition}